1975 Grambling State Tigers football team

 The 1975 Grambling Tigers football team represented Grambling State University as a member of the Southwestern Athletic Conference (SWAC) during the 1975 NCAA Division II football season.
-In its 33rd season under head coach Eddie Robinson, Grambling compiled a 10–2 record (4–2 against conference opponents), initially tied for the SWAC championship, and outscored opponents by a total of 324 to 153 on the field.
+In its 33rd season under head coach Eddie Robinson, Grambling compiled a 10–1-1 record (4–1-Tie against conference opponents), initially tied for the SWAC championship, and outscored opponents by a total of 324 to 153 on the field.
 The team was recognized as the 1975 black college football national co-champion and was ranked No. 4 by the Associated Press and No. 2 by the United Press International in the final 1975 NCAA Division II football rankings.